AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pubmatic.md

 Selecting target fields:

-- Talk to your PubMatic Account Manager to get the information on which UID type will be correct during this step.
+- Talk to your [!DNL PubMatic] Account Manager to get the information on which UID type will be correct during this step.
-- Select the PubMatic UID type number that matches the identifier you selected in the first step.
+- Select the [!DNL PubMatic UID] type number that matches the identifier you selected in the first step.

 ![Map attributes and identities](../..//assets/catalog/advertising/pubmatic/export-identities-to-destination.png)

 ## Exported data / Validate data export {#exported-data}

-The PubMatic UI allows you to check if the data has been pushed correctly and that the segments are available.
-It can take up to 24 hours after data has been pushed for the PubMatic UI to be updated.
+The [!DNL PubMatic] UI allows you to check if the data has been pushed correctly and that the segments are available.
+It can take up to 24 hours after data has been pushed for the [!DNL PubMatic] UI to be updated.

 ## Data usage and governance {#data-usage-governance}